mesfind/python-basic/_episodes/04-numpy.md

 the [notebook](../learners/reference.md#notebook) displays it.
 In this case, that output is the data we just loaded.
 By default, only a few rows and columns are shown (with `...` to omit elements when displaying big arrays).
 Note that, to save space when displaying NumPy arrays, Python does not show us trailing zeros, so `1.0` becomes `1.`.

-Our call to `numpy.loadtxt` read our file but didn't save the data in memory.
+Our call to `np.loadtxt` read our file but didn't save the data in memory.
 To do that, we need to assign the array to a variable.
 In a similar manner to how we assign a single value to a variable, we can also assign an array of values to a variable using the same syntax.
 Let's re-run `np.loadtxt` and save the returned data:

 ~~~
 data = np.loadtxt(fname='data/inflammation-01.csv', delimiter=',')